 Often, the poison points towards the cure.
 According to my Google analytics, almost 1 in 3 of my readers access this blog with a mobile device.
 Ironically many of the blog’s topics include strategies for getting better rest, and this information is being delivered by the very technology that steals our sleep.

-This article is not about judging (after all, it’s 2:30 am and here I am blogging away), but about finding the right balance for technology in our private lives.
+This article is not about judging (after all, it’s 2:30 am and here I am blogging away), but rather, it’s about finding the right balance for technology in our private lives.

 For the sake of argument, below are some choice statistics about kids, sleep and connectivity (computers, phones, TV and tablets).